 Major digitally native brands are moving into physical retail at a rapid pace.
 We explore why it might be worth following suit.

-By Blackdog - one week ago
+By Blackdog - 2 years ago

 Amazon, Loaf, Casper.
 Some of the best-known eCommerce brands in the world are recognising they need to captivate people in the real world as well as their online heartland.

 The clicks to bricks trend shows no signs of reducing, with dozens of other major eCommerce brands opening their own brick-and-mortar retail spaces to supplement their online sales.

 But wait.
 Isn’t the high street ‘dead’?
 We’ve all heard the gloom-mongers’ cries.

 So why are so many of the biggest and most successful eCommerce brands bothering to open their doors to actual real people?

 We’re in the business of Captivating People and we think major brands are thinking the same.

 The clicks to bricks (C2B) business model is one in which an eCommerce store opens up a physical retail store (the bricks) to augment their already successful online store (the clicks).

 Online stores can be incredibly profitable, but they have their obvious limitations.